zedif/julia-introduction/episodes/03-types.md

 ### Arrays

-Arrays and associated features are arguably the defining trait of the Julia programming language.
+Arrays and associated features are arguably one of the most important defining traits of the Julia programming language.

 Julia supports arrays of arbitrary dimensions.